 Recommendation No. 6, Criminal Rules 2001: Revision of the Comment to Rule 909 adding cross-references to Commonwealth v.
 Morris concerning temporary stays and the contents of a request for a stay filed separately from the PCRA petition.
-(The Court remanded this to the committee in view of its decision in Morris II.
-Resubmitted July 18, 2003.)
+(The Court remanded this proposal to the committee to consider some concerns of the justices.
+Resubmitted 4-5-04.)

-Recommendation No. 3, Criminal Rules 2002: New Rule 567 and correlative changes to Rules

-573 and 1101 establishing procedures for the examination of a defendant by a mental health expert when the court determines the defendant intends to introduce evidence concerning his or her mental condition.
+Recommendation No. 3, Criminal Rules 2002: New Rule 567 and correlative changes to Rules 573 and 1101 establishing procedures for the examination of a defendant by a mental health expert when the court determines the defendant intends to introduce evidence concerning his or her mental condition.
+(The Court remanded this proposal to the committee to consider some concerns of the justices.
+It was still under consideration by the committee at the end of 2004.)